 The Egyptian Tarot of Thelema trump for the 15th path of Aquarius is Nuit XVII.
-The traditional title of the trump is ‘The Star XVII’.
 The esoteric title is Daughter of the Firmament: Dweller between the Waters.

 Nuit is depicted here as she appears on the Stele of Revealing.
 She is shown bending over the Star Pentactys, a pyramid of 15 stars.
-According to the (Egyptian) Book of the Law, I: 15, to the Scarlet Woman “is all power given”.
+According to the (Egyptian) Book of the Law, I: 15, to the Scarlet Woman, “is all power given”.
 Thus, in the lower section of the image is the ma’a Lion of Truth, Nuit’s power in the underworld typified by Leo, the opposite sign of the Zodiac to Aquarius.

 The hieroglyphs of Nuit’s name are shown at the top of the card.
-The pot determinative (nu) shows the nature of Nuit as the principle of containment in the cosmic sense, a body of stars.
+The ‘pot’ determinative (nu) shows the nature of Nuit as the principle of containment in the cosmic sense, a body of stars.
 The hieroglyph for ‘sky’ or ‘space’ indicates the heavens above.

 Depicted on the lower left border of the card are the symbols of Saturn, the astrological ruler of Aquarius, and Uranus, ruler of the Kerubic signs.
 Saturn is the principle of limitation and form while Uranus symbolises the limitless expanse of space.
 To the right is Hé, ‘a window’, the letter of the path.
 The shape of the letter is that of a nomad’s tent, as with beth.
 The tent is shown from the side, with the aperture drawn open at the top for viewing.
 The letter Hé of Aquarius has the value of 5.
 The window of ‘five’ is the image of the starry goddess Nuit, through which the seer perceives the primordial wisdom.

 The 15th path begins in Chokmah, root of the will, and terminates in Tiphereth, the radiant beauty of love.
-The path corresponds to Aquarius according to the correction given in AL, I: 57,
+It is called the Constituting Intelligence, and is the essence of creative force that arises in pure darkness.
+The 15th path corresponds to Aquarius according to the correction given in AL, I: 57,

 All these old letters of my Book are aright; but Tzaddi is not the Star.